yugr/sortcheck/README.md

 The tool is a proof-of-concept so it's hacky and slower than necessary.
-Still it's quite robust - I've successfully booted stock Ubuntu 14 under it.
+Still it's quite robust - I've successfully booted stock Ubuntu 14 and bootstrapped GCC 4.9 under it.

 # What are current results?